aishi369baral/wanderlust/README.md

 ### Creation of EKS Cluster:
 >[!Note]
->We need to configure aws cli and install kubectl and eksctl in Master Machine
+>We need to configure aws cli and install kubectl and eksctl in Master Machine before creating the cluster

 1. Configure **Aws Cli**:
  ```bash